AmineDjeghri/awesome-os-setup/README.md

 #### What is Oh my ZSH ?
 - Oh My Zsh is an open source, community-driven framework for managing your zsh configuration.
 -  with wget `sh -c "$(wget https://raw.github.com/ohmyzsh/ohmyzsh/master/tools/install.sh -O -)"`
-- Advanced Tab Autocompletion in Zsh : Another powerful Zsh feature is its tab completion system.
-It tries to suggest available commands according to the command-line context.
-  - type `systemctl`, put a space and then hit TAB to get a list of available systemctl commands with their descriptions.
-Hit TAB again to start navigating through the list:
-  - Type `cd` and put a space and then hit `TAB` twice  to get a list of files and use the arrows or `TAB`  again to navigate in the list between directories
-  - Type `system` and without any space press `TAB` to get a list of auto suggestions.
-You may hit `TAB `again to start navigating through the available programs.
-Use TAB or ARROW keys to navigate through the list

-#### Zsh Plugins : autosuggestions and syntaxh highlighting
+#### Zsh Plugins :
-A Zsh plugin is a set of useful aliases and functions designed to make you more productive. run the following commands on your teminal
+A Zsh plugin is a set of useful aliases and functions designed to make you more productive.
+- Advanced Tab Autocompletion  : `git clone --depth 1 -- https://github.com/marlonrichert/zsh-autocomplete.git $ZSH_CUSTOM/plugins/zsh-autocomplete`
-- `git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions`
+- autosuggestions : `git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions`
-- `git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting`
+- syntaxh highlighting : `git clone https://github.com/zsh-users/zsh-syntax-highlighting.git ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-syntax-highlighting`

 Open your .zshrc file at ~/.zshrc (you can do that through windows explorer and sublime text as you did before) and search for `plugins=(git)`.
 If you don't find it, then create it and complete it with the missing plugins as shown in the example bellow :